arjun3333/MyFirstApp/README.md

 ##  Identifying Your macOS Version<br />

-The Xcode 10 environment requires that the version of macOS running on the system be version 10.13.4 or later.
+- The Xcode 10 environment requires that the version of macOS running on the system be version 10.13.4 or later.
 If you are unsure of the version of macOS on your Mac, you can find this information by clicking on the Apple menu in the top left-hand corner of the screen and selecting the About This Mac option from the menu.
 In the resulting dialog check the Version line.<br />

 ## Installation<br />

 #### Installing XCode from app store:<br />

-->You can install 'XCode' from app store as shown below.<br />
+- You can install 'XCode' from app store as shown below.<br />

 ![1](https://user-images.githubusercontent.com/74371450/106769101-9ce4ca80-6662-11eb-97f8-0e1b31071110.jpg)<br />